Friday, July 28, 2023

 All the elements in the interior: Brick, tabby and wood (Picket photo)

-Tabby is a type of cement made from crushed oyster shells and was popular in the region for several centuries leading up to the Civil War.
+Tabby is a type of cement made from crushed oyster shells and other ingredients and was popular in the region for several centuries leading up to the Civil War.
 Stucco is placed on the exterior to protect it from water and other damage.

 “Tabby buildings are different.
 You can’t just drill holes through it,” says Kasper, whose work in Georgia includes the Atlanta Preservation Center and Savannah City Hall.